archyufa/kcs_to_acm/README.md

 ## Migration from Config Sync to ACM

-**Assumption 1:** It is assumed that Config Sync Operator has been deployed and ACM repository has been configured **Assumption 2:** It is assumed that GKE clusters has been registered in the [Anthos Hub](https://cloud.google.com/anthos/multicluster-management/connect/registering-a-cluster#register_cluster) and shows status as `Synced`
+**Assumption 1:** It is assumed that Config Sync Operator has been deployed and ACM repository has been configured

+**Assumption 2:** It is assumed that GKE clusters have been registered in the [Anthos Hub](https://cloud.google.com/anthos/multicluster-management/connect/registering-a-cluster#register_cluster) and show status as `Synced`

-To verify if cluster already registered check Anthos UI or run following command:
+To verify if a cluster is already registered check Anthos UI or run the following command:

 ```
 gcloud container hub memberships list